-Sacramento County's 2021 AB 109 Plan addresses the goals of the Realignment Act and is aimed at:
+Sacramento County's 2022 AB 109 Plan addresses the goals of the Realignment Act and aims to:

-- 1. Providing in custody housing for individuals diverted from the California Department of Corrections and Rehabilitation (CDCR) to the Sacramento County Jail, - 2.
-Providing community supervision to the AB 109 population through Sacramento County's Probation Department, and - 3.
-Providing evidence-based treatment and support Services for the AB 109 populations.
+- 1. Provide in custody housing for individuals diverted from the California Department of Corrections and Rehabilitation (CDCR) to the Sacramento County Jail, - 2.
+Provide community supervision to the AB 109 population through Sacramento County's Probation Department, and - 3.
+Provide evidence-based treatment and support Services for the AB 109 populations.

-The 2021 AB 109 plan incorporates the critical goals of the County's 2014 plan and recommends additional services and support staff be provided to the extent possible with available funding to address newly identified system gaps in our County.
-The plan also recommends that any programs and agencies that receive funding for AB 109 programs should use evidence-based practices.
+The 2022 AB 109 plan incorporates the critical goals of the County's 2014 plan and recommends additional services and support staff be provided to the extent possible with available funding to address newly identified system gaps in our County.
+The plan also recommends that any programs and agencies that receive funding for AB 109 programs should use evidence-based practices, and identifies suggested metrics for tracking and evaluating programs and services.
 All relevant outcome and population data for these evidence-based practices should be gathered and shared with the CCPAB so future AB 109 planning can be based on data-informed decisions.